MusicalPatterns/musical-patterns/README.md

-# Musical Patterns Lab
+# Musical Patterns - lab

-A place to submodule all the musical patterns to develop on them together.
+A place to submodule all the musical patterns to develop on them all together.

 Uses the playroom to let you hear them.

+Uses the compiler for testing purposes (snapshotting patterns).

 ## development